 It's the coolest mechanic since the saucer separation of the Enterprise-D. What's more, it leaves open a door to expandability.
-Because the Clipboard is compatible with all Surface Book keyboard bases, not just the one it shipped with, Microsoft could theoretically come out with future upgrades could be done through new bases.
+Because the Clipboard is compatible with all Surface Book keyboard bases, not just the one it shipped with, Microsoft could theoretically come out with future upgrades that can be done through new bases.
 (Or maybe even a desktop rig that interfaces with the display?
 We can dream.)

-Gabe Carey also contributed to this review
+Bill Thomas and Gabe Carey have also contributed to this review

 Images Credit: TechRadar